Method-Security/methodaws/docs/index.md

 ## Contributing

 Interested in contributing to methodaws?
-Please see our [Contribution](#) page.
+Please see our [Contribution](./community/contribute/discussions.md) page.

 ## Want More?

 If you're looking for an easy way to tie methodaws into your broader cybersecurity workflows, or want to leverage some autonomy to improve your overall security posture, you'll love the broader Method Platform.

-For more information, see [https://method.security]
+For more information, visit us [here](method)

 ## Community